pmarreck/dosbox-staging-ANSI-server/website/docs/getting-started/textmode-server.md

    ```

 The frame metadata always precedes the payload and includes geometry,
-cursor position (row, column, visibility), and whether colour attributes were
+cursor position (row, column, visibility), whether colour attributes were
+included, and the comma-separated list of held keys (`keys_down`).
+Payload rows
-included.
-Payload rows use CP437 characters and ANSI escape sequences when
+use CP437 characters with 24-bit ANSI escape sequences when
-`show_attributes=true`.
+`show_attributes=true` so the palette remains faithful to DOS.
+Plain text is
+returned when `show_attributes=false`.

 ## Notes

 - `EXIT` is the preferred way to stop headless sessions driven through the
   text-mode API.
-The emulator closes both listeners once it acknowledges the
+The emulator closes the listener once it acknowledges the
   request.
-- `APPLY` is convenient for scripting, but the keyboard port remains available
-  for tools that need precise control over modifier state or typematic timing.
 - The default sentinel is `U+1F5F5` (🖵).
 You can pick any UTF-8 sequence that
   does not appear in metadata/payload to simplify downstream parsing.
+- `STATS` reports the cumulative counters plus a `keys_down` summary of keys
+  that remain pressed after recent commands.
+- `close_after_response=true` forces the server to close sockets after each
+  reply; otherwise connections stay open and accept further commands.
+- `TYPE` logs any token it cannot interpret and keeps processing the rest of
+  the line; use stderr or the `STATS` counters to spot ignored input.
+- `TYPE` executes via a queued action sink. `<N>frames` tokens and the
+  `macro_interkey_frames` configuration option defer keystrokes until the
+  emulator renders another frame, making inline `VIEW` snapshots more
+  reliable.